OpenBMB/AppCopilot/README.md

 Second, addressing communication and negotiation mechanisms: agents achieve precise intent transmission through unified protocols despite heterogeneous systems.
 The successful execution validates that the **mobile agent system has upgraded from single-agent to a system-level architecture with multi-agent collaboration, distributed state modeling, and mechanism design capabilities**.
 This upgrade's core value enables intelligent services to break single-user boundaries and complete complex cross-domain long-horizon tasks through multiple autonomous agents collaborating—moving toward realizing the "theoretically expandable to massive terminals" vision of collective intelligence.

+For more examples, please refer to the original paper.

 ## 🔎 Citation
 ```
 @article{AppCopilot,